seer-lab/code-tracking/analysis/readme.md

 - The `analysis/study_data/` and `analysis/results/` folders are ignored by Git (see .gitignore).
 - You can run individual scripts manually if you wish, but the master script is recommended for consistency.
 - Make sure you have all required Python dependencies installed (see requirements.txt).

-## Contact
-For questions or issues, contact the project maintainer.